Iammonis/shortify-url-shortner/README.md

 # Shortify

-Shortify is URL shortner built with React, NodeJS and Express.
+Shortify is a URL shortner app built with React, NodeJS and Express.
 1. It can shorten any link which then can be redirected to the original link.
 2. It can also show the statistics of the Shortify link like Total number of visitors, pie charts of used platforms/OS/browser to visit the Shortify link.
 3. It has a site wide Dark/Light Mode and all the pages of Shortify are mobile responsive.